zerolawtech/ZAP-Tech/docs/modules.rst

 Modules
 #######

-Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`security-token` and :ref:`custodian` contracts.
+Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`token` and :ref:`custodian` contracts.
 They may be used to add custom permissioning logic or extra functionality.

 It may be useful to view source code for the following contracts while reading this document:

-* `Modular.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/components/Modular.sol>`__: Inherited by modular contracts.
+* `Modular.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/bases/Modular.sol>`__: Inherited by modular contracts.
 Provides functionality around attaching, detaching, and calling modules.
-* `ModuleBase.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/components/Modular.sol>`__: Inherited by modules.
+* `Module.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/modules/bases/Module.sol>`__: Inherited by modules.
 Provide required functionality for modules to be able to attach or detach.
-* `IModules.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/components/Modular.sol>`__: Interfaces outlining standard module functionality.
+* `IModules.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/interfaces/IModules.sol>`__: Interfaces outlining standard module functionality.
 Includes inputs for all possible hook methods.

 .. note:: In order to minimize gas costs, modules should be attached only when their functionality is required and detached as soon as they are no longer needed.